 WHY WEAR A SAUTOIR NECKLACE?

-It became an insignia of order for men and quickly evolved into a coveted piece of jewelry worn alone or in rows, reserved for the noble ones, and often made with pearls.
+It became a symbol of status for men and quickly turned into a desirable piece of jewelry, worn alone or in rows, meant for the nobility, and often made with pearls.

 Sautoirs became a hit among the royal courtyards.
 It was highly popular in the 17th century Buckingham entourage and it is said that it was Empress Elisabeth of Austria’s favorite jewelry - a 31-pearl necklace gifted by her husband Franz Joseph I to his beloved ‘Sissi’.